 Lighter than a Feather.

-She spread her wings in one movement and light left them as the trees around her moved.
+She spread her wings in a single movement, and light spilled from them as the trees around her swayed.

-In one movement she jumped and flew high above the clouds to capture the first ray of sunlight.
-As the sun started to show she put the bottle where the ray was visible and slowly put her finger around it to pull.
+With the same motion, she jumped and flew high above the clouds to catch the first ray of sunlight.
+As the sun began to rise, she positioned the bottle where the ray was visible and slowly wrapped her fingers around it, pulling the light inside.